-Nonuniform sampling (NUS) of the indirect dimensions of multidimensional NMR data can greatly shorten the total

-- 40 experiment time (Gołowicz et al., 2020; Mobli and Hoch, 2014), and has become commonplace in the last decade.
-However, most spectral reconstruction algorithms suffer from nonlinearity of signal intensities, which limits 'plug-and-play' use of NUS in quantitative experiments, and requires careful consideration of both sampling schemes and data modeling to produce consistent results and reliable error estimates (East et al., 2021; Linnet and Teilum, 2016; Mayzel et al., 2017; Stetz and Wand, 2016; Urbańczyk et al., 2017).
-We recently introduced an approach that avoids these problems by combining accordion - 45 spectroscopy with NUS (Carlström et al., 2019), and analyzing the resulting data using DSURE (damped super-resolution estimator), a sparse reconstruction technique enabling maximum-likelihood estimation of the time-domain signal parameters from NUS data (Juhlin et al., 2018; Swärd et al., 2016).
+- 35 evolution period.
+Consequently, the total experiment time is reduced significantly.
+More recent implementations include the constant-time accordion experiment (Carr et al., 1998; Mandel and Palmer, 1994), from which relaxation rate constants can be extracted using either time-domain analysis of the interferogram (Mandel and Palmer, 1994), or lineshape analysis of the Fourier-transformed data (Chen and Tjandra, 2009; Harden and Frueh, 2014; Rabier et al., 2001). - Nonuniform sampling (NUS) of the indirect dimensions of multidimensional NMR data can greatly shorten the total experiment time (Gołowicz et al., 2020; Mobli and Hoch, 2014), and has become commonplace in the last decade.
+However, most spectral reconstruction algorithms suffer from nonlinearity of signal intensities, which limits 'plug-and-play' use of NUS in quantitative experiments, and requires careful consideration of both sampling schemes and data modeling to produce consistent results and reliable error estimates (Linnet and Teilum, 2016; Mayzel et al., 2017; Stetz and Wand, 2016; Urbańczyk et al., 2017).
+We recently introduced an approach that avoids these problems by combining accordion spectroscopy with NUS - 45 (Carlström et al., 2019), and analyzing the resulting data using DSURE (damped super-resolution estimator), a sparse reconstruction technique enabling maximum-likelihood estimation of the time-domain signal parameters from NUS data (Juhlin et al., 2018; Swärd et al., 2016).
 We stress the point that accordion spectroscopy encodes the desired relaxation rate constants in the interferogram of the multidimensional data set, and hence the analysis does not rely on measuring intensities in multiple NUS datasets.
-Moreover, maximum likelihood estimation of model parameters makes it - 50 straightforward to derive reliable error bounds.
+Moreover, maximum likelihood estimation of model parameters makes it straightforward to derive - 50 reliable error bounds.
 Our approach leads to accumulated time savings through both the accordion and NUS methods.
-Compared to a conventional relaxation experiment, accordion reduces the experiment time by a factor of M/2, where M is the number of datasets included in the conventional approach, and NUS reduces the experiment time by a factor of N{full}/N , where N{full} is the number of data points sampled in the indirect dimension of the conventional experiment and N is the number of points in the NUS scheme.
-We previously demonstrated this approach by measuring longitudinal relaxation - rate constants (R_1) in proteins with time savings of up to a factor of 20 (Carlström et al., 2019).
-For example, using this approach we have successfully measured R_1 on protein samples with 10-fold lower concentration than normally used (Verteramo et al., 2021).
+Compared to a conventional relaxation experiment, accordion reduces the experiment time by a factor of M/2, where M is the number of datasets included in the conventional approach, and NUS reduces the experiment time by a factor of Nfull/N, where Nfull is the number of data points sampled in the indirect dimension of the conventional experiment and N is the number of points in the NUS scheme.
+We previously demonstrated this approach by measuring longitudinal relaxation rate constants (R1) in proteins with time savings of up to a factor of 20 (Carlström et al., 2019).
+For example, using this approach we have - 55 in proteins with time savings of up to a factor of 20 (Carlström et al., 2019).
+For example, using this approach we hav successfully measured $R_1$ on protein samples with 10-fold lower concentration than normally used (Verteramo et al., 2021).